quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 timeout also reduces the chance that an incoming Stateless Reset is correctly routed.

-Servers MAY implement the technique described in {{Section 14.4.1 of RFC9000}}
+Servers MAY implement the technique described in Section 14.4.1 of {{RFC9000}}
 in case the load balancer is stateless, to increase the likelihood a Source Connection ID is included in ICMP responses to Path Maximum Transmission Unit (PMTU) probes.
 Load balancers MAY parse the echoed packet to extract the Source